-Many of the queries that people perform searches with are ambiguous, and might trigger pages that cover a wide range of topics.
+Many of the queries that people perform searches with are ambiguous and might trigger pages covering a wide range of topics.
 A search for “java” could bring back search results about a programming language, an island, or a type of coffee.
 A search for “jaguar” could result in listings of pages about cars or about animals.

-Before the search engine decided what kind of information to display above the search results, it might classify a certain number of the top search results to see which classifications most appear the most frequently.
+Before the search engine decided what kind of information to display above the search results, it might classify a certain number of the top search results to see which classifications most frequently appear.
 It might do that by looking at different parts of those results, such as their URLs, titles, snippets associated with them, and labels that may have been attached to those pages.

 A newly published patent application from Google explores the use of this classification information to decide the topic for information that might be shown at the top of results for a specific query:

 Methods and Systems for Classifying Search Results to Determine Page Elements

 Invented by Tania Bedrax-Weiss, Ramanathan Guha, Patrick Riley, and Corin Anderson

 US Patent Application 20090100036